-Early in its deliberations the Council had come tentatively to the conclusion that there was need for improvement in the financing of the program.
-Action by the Congress in 1958 made changes in the financing along lines that the Council endorses, thus making the task of the Council considerably easier than it would otherwise have been.

-This report is concerned solely with the law as amended.
+The Council held its first meeting in November 1957 and concluded its work with a sixth meeting in December 1958.
+Early in its deliberations, the report states, the Council had tentatively decided "that there was need for improvement in the financing of the program.
+Action by the Congress in 1958 made changes in the financing along lines that the Council endorses . . .
+This report is concerned solely with the law as amended."